kprecise/customer-form-offers/README.md

 The purpose of this app is to display associated offers for a customer based on a form dropdown selection and test the expected results using Cypress.

 ## Technologies
-This is using React, Webpack, Reactstrap, SASS and Cypress.
+React, Webpack, Reactstrap, SASS and Cypress.

 ## Quick Start